-This program of study is designed to prepare students for entry-level and intermediate-level employment in several information technology fields.
-Students can focus their attention beyond the core IT classes to an emphasis in computer repair and support, network support and administration, micro-controller/robotics or web page development.
-Classes are oriented toward training technicians for Tribal, government, business and corporate environments.
+This program of study is designed to prepare students for entry-level and intermediate-level employment in several technology fields.
+Students can focus their attention beyond the core information technology courses with an emphasis in network support and administration, micro-controller/robotics, fabrication technology, or web page development.
+Courses are oriented toward training individuals for Tribal, government, business, and corporate environments.
 Students completing this degree program can also expect to work toward and complete some of the industry certifications demanded by employers in this competitive job market.
-Recipients of this degree can transfer directly into Evergreen State College's BA program in Computer Information Systems.
+Recipients of this degree can transfer directly into The Evergreen State College's bachelor's program in Computer Information Systems.

-NORTHWEST INDIAN COLLEGE REQUIREMENTS Credits CMST 101 Introduction to Oral Communication (CS) OR 4 CMST 210 Interpersonal Communication (CS, HT) OR CMST 220 Public Speaking (CS, HT) CMPS 101 Introduction to Computers or above (TE) 3 HMDV 110 Introduction to Successful Learning (NE) 4 TOTAL NOR THWEST INDIAN COLLEGE REQUIREMENTS 11 Credits NORTHWEST 'INDIAN COLLEGE FOUNDATIONAL REQUIREMENTS Ciedits NORTHWEST CSOV 101 Introduction to Cultural Sovereignty (HT) 5 5 5 5 CSOV 101 Introduction to Cultural Sovereignty (HT) 5 CSOV 101 CSOV 102 CSOV 120 Introduction to Cultural Sovereignty (HT) The Language of Our Ancestors (HT) or approved Native language courses 1 5
+NORTHWEST INDIAN COLLEGE REQUIREMENTS Credits CMST 101 Introduction to Oral Communication (CS) OR 4 CMST 210 Interpersonal Communication (CS, HT) OR CMST 220 Public Speaking (CS, HT) CMPS 101 Introduction to Computers or above (TE) 3 HMDV 110 Introduction to Successful Learning (NE) 4 TOTAL NORT THWEST INDIAN COLLEGE REQUIREMENTS 11 NORTHWEST INDIAN COLLEGE FOUNDATIONAL REQUIREMENTS Credits CSOV 101 Introduction to Cultural Sovereignty (HT) 5 CSOV 102 The Language of Our Ancestors (HT) or approved Native language courses 1 5 CSOV 120 Reclaiming Our History (SS) 5 TOTAL MORE THWEST INDIAN COLLEGE FOUNDATIONAL REQUIREMENTS 15